Images open in a lightbox when clicked, and are linked in a gallery

 The Alexandra Orphanage had come into existence in October 1864.
 Joseph Soul and Frederick Barlow, members of the Board of the Orphan Working School on Haverstock Hill, were the moving spirits.
 Their idea was to take in fatherless children from among the decent working population, as young as two years old, and bring them up to be suitable candidates for the Orphan Working School, which took in youngsters from the age of eight.
 Barlow offered two houses, rent free, as premises.
 The other essential ingredient, if a house was to be run, was women.
 Soul’s daughter Elizabeth took on the role of secretary to the Ladies’ Committee.
 Who it was wrote to get permission to use Alexandra’s name, we do not know, but she gave her permission, and agreed to subscribe ten guineas a year.
 The immediate patronage of the Prince and Princess of Wales was the best start in life any charity could hope for.

 The two houses were numbers 5 and 6, Albert Road, St. John’s Ville.
-We would now call it Miranda Road, N19, and the houses are numbered 17 and 19.
+We would now call them Miranda Road, N19, and the houses are numbered 9 and 11.
 The orphans, like so many members of Parliament, were elected.
 Children’s names were put forward – in principle from anywhere in the kingdom, but in practice mainly from the London area – and the Governors and Subscribers met twice a year and cast ballots for each child.
 The infants with most votes got a place.
 This system had defects, and the time wasted by lobbying and special pleading to get children a place tested everyone’s time and patience.
 But in the world of Samuel Smiles and Self-Help, it may have been the best system available.
 No religious discrimination of any kind was permitted, and children with any kind of infectious disease were of course sent straight back where they had come from.